 With Paperless Proposal, you’ll have all the essentials at hand while building proposals.
 They include a library of documents, templates, personalization options, pricing tools to eliminate errors, and much more.
 To create engaging proposals, you can supply them with multimedia options and Word, Excel, PDF, and PowerPoint files.

-Moreover, Paperless Proposal comes with analytic tools to give you insights into the customer behavior and interests.
-You can track your proposal on each stage of its lifecycle process, i.e. unsent, sent, viewed, and signed.
-If you proposal is too large to send via email, you can simply send a link to it and get a message when customers view it.
+Moreover, Paperless Proposal comes with analytic tools to give you insights into customer behavior and interests.
+You can track your proposal at each stage of its lifecycle process, i.e. unsent, sent, viewed, and signed.
+If your proposal is too large to send via email, you can simply send a link to it and get a message when customers view it.

 What’s cool, you can divide your quotes into groups and reveal the costs of each group by means of subtotals.
 To target the international audience, client-side texts can be translated into other languages apart from English.
 You are also entitled to set an expiration date, which means customers won’t be able to approve a certain proposal after that date.
 However, they will still be able to request an updated version of that proposal with single a click.